Lovrom8/RSMods/docs/asio-drop-pedal.md

 played (roughly 1-13 ms depending on the string), on top of the interface's normal round trip (~15 ms at 256 frames / 48 kHz on a typical interface).
-At a zero-semitone target or while disabled, it bypasses detection and splicing and leaves the input samples unchanged, adding no pitch-shifter latency.
+At a zero-semitone target or while disabled, it bypasses detection and splicing and returns the input unshifted, adding no pitch-shifter delay.
+The lightweight format conversion and history update still run so engaging the pedal starts from live input instead of an empty delay line.

 ## Controls